Paeonian language

-Paeonian, sometimes spelled Paionian, is a poorly attested, extinct language spoken by the ancient Paeonians until late antiquity.
+Paeonian, sometimes spelled Paionian, is a poorly attested, extinct Indo-European language spoken by the ancient Paeonians until late antiquity.

-Paeonia was located to the north of Macedon, south of Dardania, west of Thrace, and east of the southernmost Illyrians.
+Paeonia was located to the north of Pelagonia and Lower Macedonia, south of Dardania, west of Thrace, and east of the southernmost Illyrians.

 Classification

 Classical sources usually considered the Paeonians distinct from the rest of the Paleo-Balkan people, comprising their own ethnicity and language.
 It is considered a Paleo-Balkan language but this is only a geographical grouping, not a genealogical one.
 Modern linguists are uncertain as to the classification of Paeonian, due to the extreme scarcity of surviving materials in the language, with numerous hypotheses having been published: